 Defend LWCF

-For more than 60 years, the Land and Water Conservation Fund has protected millions of acres of natural landscapes in every county in the U.S..
-But new federal guidelines will create obstacles to using the funding.
+For more than 60 years, the Land and Water Conservation Fund has protected millions of acres of natural landscapes in every county in the U.S. But new federal guidelines are making it harder to use existing resources and funding to invest in conservation of our public lands and waters.

 Tell Congress now to defend LWCF and oppose creating new roadblocks for critical LWCF projects.